Starting with a clean slate

 I spent almost a year there before leaving in December 2025.

-At the beginning of 2026, my main goal was to level up my skills.
+At the beginning of 2026, the goal was simple.

 Present

-For now, I’m just waiting for the official offer and continuing to learn.
+For now, I am waiting for the official offer and continuing to work on the parts of myself that still need work.

 Future